This blog may contain affiliate links. Read our disclosure policy for more info.

 When it comes to choosing where to stay in Revelstoke, you have plenty of hotels to consider!
 Here are some of my personal favorites:

 Stoke Hotel – This hotel is a very good budget option that includes breakfast.
-It’s located right in town and has really good reviews!
+It’s located right in town, has been recently renovated to feel more modern, and has really good reviews!

-Coast Hillcrest Hotel – This highly rated hotel offers guests a comfortable stay at a reasonable price.
-They have an onsite fitness center, sauna, hot tub, as well as a restaurant.
+Coast Hillcrest Hotel – This highly-rated hotel offers guests a comfortable stay at a reasonable price.
+They have an onsite fitness center, sauna, and hot tub, as well as a restaurant.
 The location is central and the large selection of room types means there is something suitable for everyone including families.
+A room with two queens starts at $284 CAD.

 Sutton Place Hotel – If you want to be close to the action in winter or summer then this is easily your best option in Revelstoke.
-Its located right at the base of the Revelstoke mountain resort and comes with a pool.
-They offer studio apartments or suites!
+It’s located right at the base of the Revelstoke Mountain Resort and comes with a pool.
+They offer studio apartments or suites and all include a kitchen or kitchenette!

 Renting a Car in British Columbia